What Is Parking Lot Maintenance?

-The primary factors affecting asphalt parking lot lifespans are frequency of use, weight of vehicles, and consistency of corrective maintenance. affect The average lifespan of an asphalt parking lot is between 20 and 30 years.
+The primary factors affecting asphalt parking lot lifespans are frequency of use, weight of vehicles, and consistency of corrective maintenance.
+The average lifespan of an asphalt parking lot is between 20 and 30 years.

 How Do You Maintain an Asphalt Parking Lot?

 Generally, asphalt parking lots are long-lasting.
 Asphalt parking lots can be kept in good condition by: